Jeffrey-P-McAteer/nbuild/readme.md

 This directory holds the `nbuild/` source directory as well as an `examples/` directory showing how one might use `nbuild` to generate reports about projects.

+This library is also available from pypi/`pip`: https://pypi.org/project/nbuild/

 # Example Processes